Anthony E. Tuggle Announces Launch Of TAG US Worldwide Names Kirk Williams As Managing Partner

 About Anthony E. Tuggle

-Anthony E Tuggle is a senior executive, board leader, and trusted advisor with deep expertise in leadership development, enterprise transformation, emotional intelligence, and AI enabled innovation.
-He has held executive leadership roles within global technology and telecommunications organizations, including AT&T and Afiniti, where he led large scale, high impact operations at the intersection of people, performance, and advanced technology.
-In parallel, he served for a decade on the National Kidney Foundation board, including as past Board Chair, reinforcing his commitment to mission driven leadership and service
+Anthony E. Tuggle is a senior executive, board leader, and trusted advisor with deep expertise in leadership development, enterprise transformation, emotional intelligence, and AI enabled innovation.
+He has held executive leadership roles within global technology and telecom organizations and served for a decade on the National Kidney Foundation board, including as past Board Chair.

 About Kirk Williams